Nubians: Culture

 Nubians have developed a common identity, which has been celebrated in poetry, novels, music, and storytelling.

-Nubians in modern Sudan include the Danagla around Dongola Reach, the Mahas from the Third Cataract to Wadi Halfa, and the Sikurta around Aswan.
-These Nubians write using their own script.
-They also practice scarification: Mahas men and women have three scars on each cheek, while the Danaqla wear these scars on their temples.
-Younger generations appear to be abandoning this custom.
+Nubians in modern Sudan include the Halfawis from Wadi Halfa to the second cataract, the Mahas from the second cataract to the third cataract, and the Danagla from Dongola to Al Dabbah.
+These Nubians write using their own script and maintain ancient traditions such as Sebu, a birth ceremony.
+Scarification was once practiced by Nubian tribes; Mahas men and women had three scars on each cheek, while the Danagla would have these scars on their temples.
+However, younger generations have abandoned this custom.

 Nubia's ancient cultural development was influenced by its geography.
 It is sometimes divided into Upper Nubia and Lower Nubia.
-Upper Nubia was where the ancient Kingdom of Napata (the Kush) was located.
+Upper Nubia was where the ancient Kingdoms of Kush, Napata, and Meroe were located.
 Lower Nubia has been called "the corridor to Africa", where there was contact and cultural exchange between Nubians, Egyptians, Greeks, Assyrians, Romans, and Arabs.
-Lower Nubia was also where the Kingdom of Meroe flourished.
+Lower Nubia was also where the Kingdoms of Nobadia and Makuria flourished.
 The languages spoken by modern Nubians are based on ancient Sudanic dialects.
 From north to south, they are: Kenuz, Fadicha (Matoki), Sukkot, Mahas, Danagla.

-Kerma, Nepata, and Meroe were Nubia's largest population centres.
+Kerma, Napata, and Meroe were Nubia's largest population centres in antiquity.
 The rich agricultural lands of Nubia supported these cities.
 Ancient Egyptian rulers sought control of Nubia's wealth, including gold, and the important trade routes within its territories.
 Nubia's trade links with Egypt led to Egypt's domination over Nubia during the New Kingdom period.
 The emergence of the Kingdom of Meroe in the 8th century BC led to Egypt being under the control of Nubian rulers for a century, although they preserved many Egyptian cultural traditions.
 Nubian kings were considered pious scholars and patrons of the arts, copying ancient Egyptian texts and even restoring some Egyptian cultural practices.
 After this, Egypt's influence declined greatly.
 Meroe became the centre of power for Nubia and cultural links with other parts of Africa gained greater influence.